Edinburgh-Stingers-IHC/constitution/README.md

 * Membership of the club shall be subject to an annual fee, which includes player registration insurance, and affiliation costs determined annually prior to season start up.
 * Membership is an annual renewable requirement starting from 1st of August each year lasting until 31st July of the following year.
 Payment is non-returnable.
 * Members are entitled to join a second club as per the current rules of SIH (Recreational) and Edinburgh Stingers will permit / accept ‘second team’ members according to Second Team rules of SIH at the time of joining.
-* Membership of the Club entitles each member to a single vote in all events where voting on a motion is required \[e.g. Management Board selection at the AGM, changes to the constitution etc.]
+* Membership of the Club entitles each member to a single vote in all events where voting on a motion is required \[e.g. election of Executive / General Committee posts at the AGM, changes to the constitution etc.]
-* Membership entitles a member to hold a position on the Management Committee after a period of two continuous seasons.
+* Membership entitles a member to hold an elected position after a period of two continuous seasons.

 ---

-## 4. Management Committee & Office Bearers
+## 4. Club Leadership Structure

-The office bearers shall consist of a Chairman, Treasurer, Secretary, Team Manager and Senior Coach and up to a further two Committee members, who shall be voted into office at an annual meeting.
-These posts will be held until the next Annual General Meeting where the holders may retain their position through if they wish through re-election.

-All executive posts are available for election through a members vote.
+The Club shall have two committees:

+**Executive Committee:** Comprised of the Team Manager, Secretary, and Treasurer.
+Responsible for day-to-day operations and management of the Club.

+**General Committee:** Comprised of the Executive Committee plus the Chair and one elected member representative.
+Responsible for oversight, budgets, appeals, and constitutional review.

+*Note: A committee member (on either the Executive or General Committee) may hold only one elected/voting committee role at a time.
+A committee member may additionally hold one or more non-committee roles (e.g., Fixture Secretary, Head Coach, Bench Coach) provided those roles do not carry voting rights.
+Appointed, non-voting roles are excluded from the one-role limit.*

+All Executive Committee posts (Team Manager, Secretary, Treasurer), the Chair and the elected member representative on the General Committee are available for election at the AGM (or appointment to fill vacancies as required) and are held until the next AGM, where incumbents may seek re-election.

 Office bearers may be replaced within the office period if circumstances arise or if the bearer wishes to relinquish the post.
-Replacements may be voted in at a special meeting or seconded under the authority of a minimum of three serving office bearers.
+Replacements may be voted in at a special meeting or seconded under the authority of a quorum of the relevant committee (Executive quorum = 2; General quorum = 3).

-*Note: A maximum of two posts may be held by one committee member / office bearer at any one time.*
+### Executive Committee (Summary of Functions)
+* Finance management and reporting preparation
+* Scheduling (training, games in coordination with Fixture Secretary)
+* Membership administration and registration
+* Appointing and overseeing coaching staff (Head Coach and assistants)
+* First-instance disciplinary decisions under Section 12

+### General Committee (Summary of Functions)
+* Strategic and governance oversight of Club operations
+* Approving annual budgets and any major / extraordinary expenditure
+* Hearing disciplinary appeals and determining expulsions (Section 12)
+* Reviewing and proposing constitutional amendments
+* Considering member motions and concerns elevated beyond Executive scope
+* May review and, by majority vote, overturn or amend Executive Committee decisions where appropriate to ensure accountability and alignment with club objectives

 ### 4.1 Office Bearers & Responsibilities

 **4.1.1 Chair**
 The Chair person shall be responsible for the general management of the Club.
 He/she will be the external face of the club and represent the club at external meetings / events.

-The chair person shall chair internal meetings of the committee and shall hold the deciding vote in a split decision.
+The chair person shall chair General Committee meetings and shall hold the deciding (casting) vote in a split decision.
 Where unable to attend the members present shall nominate a meeting chairperson to control a meeting.
-Alternatively the serving Chair person may nominate a Club Management Committee member to serve in his/her place.
+Alternatively the serving Chair person may nominate a General Committee member representative to serve in his/her place.

 **4.1.2 Secretary**
 The Club Secretary shall be responsible for minuting and distributing the results of meetings, maintaining the club constitution and passing / circulating relevant information to club members using the preferred internal notifications in use e.g. WhatsApp or Facebook.
 Note the communications method may change according to current circumstances / preferences.